DASHBOARDS

 From File Storage

-For more complex developments over the HTML Widget where several source code files are required, it is possible to use the File Storage feature.
-This allows the development of more complex interfaces that exploit all the representation capabilities of the browser such as 3D object representation, animated widgets, etc. Moreover, widgets from File Storages can be shared between multiple dashboards is required, so, it is much more maintainable in the long term.
+For more complex developments over the HTML Widget, where several source code files are required, it is possible to use the File Storage feature.
+This allows the development of more complex interfaces that exploit all the representation capabilities of the browser, such as 3D object representation, animated widgets, etc. Moreover, widgets from File Storage can be shared between multiple dashboards is required, so it is much more maintainable in the long term.

-It is possible to point the widget to a HTML file inside a file storage by selecting the File Storage from HTML Source option and then typing the file name.
+It is possible to point the widget to an HTML file inside a file storage by selecting the File Storage from HTML Source option and then typing the file name.

-The most interesting option is to create a custom AngularJS directive for custom widgets, as it allows to isolate the widget scope, define custom functions, react to changes, and in general, it is possible to interact more easily with the Thinger.io API via dependency injection.
+The most interesting option is to create a custom AngularJS directive for custom widgets, as it allows isolating the widget scope, defining custom functions, reacting to changes, and in general, it is possible interacting more easily with the Thinger.io API via dependency injection.

 AngularJS Directive Example: Hello World

-Similar to the Basic Code Snippet example, in this example it is created a simple directive that will display basic information captured in the widget, i.e., the timestamp, the value, and the source configuration.
-For working with this example it is required to:
+Similar to the Basic Code Snippet example, in this one, a simple directive is created that will display basic information captured in the widget, i.e., the timestamp, the value, and the source configuration.
+For working with this example, it is required to:

 • Create a new File Storage to store your widgets.